Believe Me Now?

-Believe Me Now? is the second studio album by English singer-songwriter Becky Hill, released on 31 May 2024 through Polydor Records and Eko Records.
+Believe Me Now? is the second studio album by English singer-songwriter Becky Hill, released on 31 May 2024 through Polydor Records.
 It features collaborations with Self Esteem, Sonny Fodera, Lewis Thompson, Rileasa, and Chase & Status.

 Background

 Speaking with Ali Shutler for NME magazine about the process of the album, Hill stated:

 "I didn't want people asking, 'Who the fuck is Becky Hill?' but I've become this person that knows exactly who she is.
 I don't need to downplay myself or my abilities because I finally believe in myself.
 You can hear that on this record."

 She also confirmed that artists and producers such as Parisi, Mark Ralph, Toddla T, Maur, Solardo, MJ Cole, Jax Jones, Franky Wah, Lewis Thompson, Sonny Fodera and Chase & Status would be featured on the album.

 Release and promotion

 Believe Me Now? was released through Eko and Polydor Records on 31 May 2024.
 It will be available on streaming, digital download, CD, and various vinyl LP variants.